 There are many opportunities for students to volunteer or work for Disability Services.
 If you are interested in working or volunteering, please complete the form below.

 Student employees serve in many roles as receptionists, exam proctors, readers/scribes and classroom access assistants.

-Receptionists answer calls, schedule appointments, host the front desk, answer questions and alert staff to appointments.
+Receptionists answer calls, schedule appointments, serves as the first contact within our office, answers questions and alerts staff to appointments.